Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Experiments

 \subsection{Experiment Settings}

-All the experiments were conducted under the Pytorch framework on a PC with an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz and Nvidia Tesla V100 GPU.
+All the experiments were conducted under the Pytorch framework on a PC with an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00 GHz and Nvidia Tesla V100 GPU.
 For the above two datasets, all EEG channels were used for classification, and the three electrooculography channels were not included in the analysis.

-AdamW\cite{Loshchilov2018} was used as the optimizer to train the proposed framework in conjunction with the vanilla models.
+AdamW (\cite{loshchilov2018fixing}) was used as the optimizer to train the proposed SDDA framework.
 The learning rates were set to 0.0001 for ConvNet and 0.001 for EEGNet.
 The networks were trained with mini-batches with size of 16.
-The trade-off parameters were grid-searched with $\lambda_1$ from [0, 0.2, 1, 2, 10, 15] and $\lambda_2$ from [0, 0.02, 0.05, 0.1, 0.2, 0.5] for each participant.
-The training strategy and early-stopping were same with those in ConvNet.
+The trade-off parameters were grid-searched with $\lambda_1$ from \{0, 0.2, 1, 2, 10, 15\} and $\lambda_2$ from \{0, 0.02, 0.05, 0.1, 0.2, 0.5\} for each participant.
+The training strategies were the same with those in ConvNet (\cite{schirrmeister2017deep}).
 In the first training stage, the data in the source domain were randomly sampled 20\% as validation data to monitor the training process to avoid overfitting.
 And in the second training stage, all the data in the source domain were used for training.

-In addition to the vanilla EEGNet and ConvNet, we also compared our SDDA framework with a variety of successful methods in the literature, results from FBCSP\cite{Zhang2008}, CCSP\cite{Kang2009}, SSCSP\cite{Samek2013}, DRDA\cite{Zhao2021} were also included in this paper.
-FBCSP, CCSP, and SSCSP were considered as traditional feature extraction methods based on spatial patterns.
-DRDA was a GAN-based ANN method.
-The Kappa value ($\kappa$) was used as accuracy measure in this paper\cite{Cohen1960}, which was calculated as:
+In addition to the vanilla EEGNet and vanilla ConvNet, the SDDA framework were also compared with a variety of successful methods in the literature.
+FBCSP (\cite{ang2008filter}), CCSP (\cite{Kang2009}) and SSCSP (\cite{Samek2013}) are considered as traditional feature extraction methods based on spatial patterns.
+DRDA (\cite{zhao2020deep}) is a GAN-based ANN method.
+The Kappa value ($\kappa$) (\cite{cohen1960coefficient}) was used as accuracy measure in this study, which is calculated as:

-where $acc$ is the standard accuracy, and $p_0$ is the random level accuracy.
+where $acc$ is the standard accuracy, and $p_0$ is the random level accuracy. \begingroup